Laoujin/bliki/_bliki/dotnet/vbnet-vs-csharp.md

 {% include toc title="Battle" icon="dot-circle-o" %}

-A quick cheat sheet outlining the syntax differences between VB.NET and C#.
+A cheat sheet outlining the syntax differences between VB.NET and C#.
+This post is written specifically for advanced C# developers with little to no VB.NET knowledge who need to do some VB.NET coding.

 Because some things are just so similar but still confusingly different in VB.NET vs C#...
+{: .notice--info}

 Along the way we'll make some amazing discoveries like:
 - There are things VB.NET just can't do (pointers, ...)
 - There are a few cases where VB.NET code is *shorter* than it's C# counterpart (gasp!)
 - VB.NET defaults are not what you might expect from a strongly typed language due to its VB6 legacy (Option Strict, Explicit)
 - There is some VB.NET only stuff that comes in handy from time to time

-This post assumes familiarity with C#.

 <!--more-->